iamaya2/MatHH/README.md

 # MatHH: A Matlab-based Hyper-Heuristic framework
 ---
 This repository contains a description of `MatHH`, a framework developed in Matlab for coding and testing hyper-heuristics.
+This framework has been published in Elsevier's SoftwareX journal and is freely available [here](https://www.sciencedirect.com/science/article/pii/S2352711022000413).

 ## Required packages
 In order to properly use `MatHH` and the examples shown in this document, the following packages are required: